Rosedown Plantation State Historic Site

 You can walk the same garden paths that the Turnbulls once enjoyed, before or after your guided tour of the Big House.
 The home itself features interior decorations that have remained largely intact, including elaborate wallpapering and imported architectural details.
 Enjoy the view of a long oak canopy from the second-story veranda.

-Also in St. Francisville, check out Away Down South, where you can partake in some retail therapy in an old restored building that once served as Saint Francisville’s first car dealership.
-Or, practice your golf swing at The Bluffs on Thompson Creek.
+While in St. Francisville, stroll Main Street, visit The Myrtles Plantation (and decide for yourself whether it's haunted) and check out Away Down South, where you can partake in some retail therapy in a restored building that once housed St. Francisville’s first car dealership.